kohkaixun/tp/docs/UserGuide.md

 2 internships are considered to be duplicates if they have matching `COMPANY_NAME`, `STATUS`,`ROLE` **and** `DATE`.
 The comparison is case-insensitive.
 Do refer to Figures XX and XX for illustrative examples.

-In Figure XX, internships A and B are considered as duplicate internships, because they have the same `COMPANY_NAME`, `STATUS`, `DATE` **and** `ROLE`.
+In Figure 7, internships A and B are considered as duplicate internships, because they have the same `COMPANY_NAME`, `STATUS`, `DATE` **and** `ROLE`.
 Note how the capitalization differences in `COMPANY_NAME` and `ROLE` do not affect the comparison.